ErdagEge/hello-world/README.md

 Hello there,

-I'm Ege, an electrical and electronic engineering student in Akdeniz University.
+I'm Ege, an electrical and electronics engineering student in Akdeniz University.